Nick Chubb Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Matchup vs. Baltimore

-- Chubb has averaged 56.3 rushing yards per game in his seven career matchups against the Ravens, 13.2 fewer yards than his over/under in Sunday's game.
+- Over his seven career matchups against them, Chubb has averaged 56.3 rushing yards per game versus the Ravens, 13.2 fewer than his over/under in Sunday's game.

-- Chubb, in seven matchups versus the Ravens, has run for a TD twice, including multiple scores in both games.
+- Chubb has had a rushing touchdown in two games against the Ravens, and had multiple TDs in both of those games.

-- Allowing 84.3 rushing yards per game, the Ravens have the best run defense in the NFL.
+- In terms of defending against the run, the Ravens are first in the NFL, giving up 84.3 yards per game.

 Recent Performances

-- Against the Ravens in Week 12, Chubb rushed eight times for 16 yards.
+- In his Week 12 matchup against the Ravens, Chubb ran the ball eight times for 16 yards.

-- He added two receptions for 23 yards in the passing game.

-- Over his last three games, Chubb has run for 146 yards on 30 carries (48.7 ypg), with zero touchdowns.

-- He's also caught four balls for 37 yards (12.3 per game) and one touchdown.
+- He has tacked on four catches for 37 yards (12.3 per game) and one touchdown.

 Chubb's Cleveland Teammates